UTEP-CS-1/website/staging_labs/12/spec.md

 ### 1) Game Logic
 - Implement the logic for players to take turns to make moves.
 - Ensure moves are `valid` and within the board.
+If a move is invalid then ask the user to try again.
 {: .tip }
 An invalid move would be one that is a. outside of the board or b. a space that is already taken